K-G-Witt/project3-group3/README.md

 ## Credits:
-This code was compiled and written by Charles Morgan, Mahsa Hesampour, Riona, and Katrina Witt for Project 3 in the 2024 Data Analytics Boot Camp hosted by Monash University.
+This code was compiled and written by Charles Morgan, Mahsa Hesampour, Riona Espedido, and Katrina Witt for Project 3 in the 2024 Data Analytics Boot Camp hosted by Monash University.

 ## Additional credits are declared below: